kubernetes-sigs/depstat/CONTRIBUTING.md

 ```

 5. You can now use this branch to [create a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to the `main` branch of the project.

+You can read more about the GitHub Workflow [here](https://www.kubernetes.dev/docs/guide/github-workflow/).